 There are a number of references to RAF Idris, Libya, on my website.
 Several people have asked me for more information, and especially where exactly RAF Idris was/is - so here goes.
-There are at least two places called Tripoli: the one in this article on the Mediterranean Coast in the north-western corner of Libya, and another one at the other end of the Mediterranean in Lebanon.
+There are at least two places called Tripoli: the one in this article is on the Mediterranean Coast in the north-western corner of Libya, and the other one at the other end of the Mediterranean in Lebanon.

 The site of RAF Idris was a few miles due south of the Libyan Tripoli.
 The first time I went to RAF Idris was in 1954 when I was a transit passenger on a Hastings aircraft of RAF Transport Command en route to Ceylon.
 It was the first time I had ever been out of the UK.
 (See this page).

 Originally, in the 1930s, the airfield at Idris had been called Castel Benito, which I gather translates as "the Chateau of the Blessed One".
 During WW2 the airfield was used by the Italian Air Force but, when captured by the British, became known simply as RAF Castel Benito.
 In 1952 it was renamed again, this time at the request of the Libyan Government, as RAF Idris in honour of the then King of Libya.
 In the 1950s RAF Idris was mainly an RAF staging post for flights between UK and the Middle and Far East.
 It was also used for military aircraft operating on the nearby bombing ranges – and also for duty-free shopping trips from Malta!

 From 1957-59, I was a sergeant air signaller on No 38 Squadron (Shackletons) at RAF Luqa on the beautiful island of Malta.
 Our crews frequently flew across the Mediterranean and dropped in at RAF Idris, and sometimes at Wheelus AFB